-660-57.C PORCH ENTRANCE TYPE
+660-63.C PORCH ENTRANCE TYPE

-A porch is a raised, platform with a perimeter railing or wall and a porch supported by columns, that may or may not be enclosed on all sides.
+A porch is a raised, roofed platform with a perimeter railing or wall that may or may not be enclosed on all sides, and the roof is supported by columns, .
 See Figure 660(15).